KSF-Media/affresco/scripts/app/gamAppAds.md

 The sizes are also not final.

-`onSwitch` is hard-coded as true at the moment.
+`bannersAreShown` is hard-coded as true at the moment.
 Should probably be set according to something it can listen for.
 There is a requirement for this functionality but it cannot be provided by Google Ad Manager.
 So it has to be set here.